MattCowgill/readabs/README.md

     default); by setting this to false, downloaded spreadsheets will be stored in a temporary directory
   - Some minor bug fixes and enhances - see NEWS for details.

+In 0.4.1,

+  - The `separate_series()` function gained a `remove_nas` argument -
+    thanks to Sam Gow for the suggestion.
+This makes tidying data easier.
+  - Various minor improvements and bug fixes.

 ## Usage